-There are much more!
+There is much more!
 Once you join a few of these groups, Facebook will routinely suggest other groups on your feed to join.
-Join as many as you can and be proactive with networking with other bloggers.
+Join as many as you can, and be proactive with networking with other bloggers.

 Part 12: Monetize your blog